awslabs/aws-lambda-rust-runtime/README.md

 Lambdas can be run and debugged locally using a special [Lambda debug proxy](https://github.com/rimutaka/lambda-debug-proxy) (a non-AWS repo maintained by @rimutaka), which is a Lambda function that forwards incoming requests to one AWS SQS queue and reads responses from another queue.
 A local proxy running on your development computer reads the queue, calls your Lambda locally and sends back the response.
 This approach allows debugging of Lambda functions locally while being part of your AWS workflow.
 The Lambda handler code does not need to be modified between the local and AWS versions.

-## `lambda_runtime`

-`lambda_runtime` is a library for authoring reliable and performant Rust-based AWS Lambda functions.
-At a high level, it provides `lambda_runtime::run`, a function that runs a `tower::Service<LambdaEvent>`.

-To write a function that will handle request, you need to pass it through `service_fn`, which will convert your function into a `tower::Service<LambdaEvent>`, which can then be run by `lambda_runtime::run`.

 ## AWS event objects

 This project does not currently include Lambda event struct definitions.
 Instead, the community-maintained [`aws_lambda_events`](https://crates.io/crates/aws_lambda_events) crate can be leveraged to provide strongly-typed Lambda event structs.
 You can create your own custom event objects and their corresponding structs as well.